HeRCLab/nocsim/README.md

 A collection of scripts are provided to reproduce the results presented in the above noted poster in the [scripts/](./scripts/) directory.
-Among these are [gengrid.py](./scripts/gengrid.py), which will pro aromatically generate grid definitions for variety of common topographies and routing strategies, as well as [evalstats.py](./scripts/evalstats.py) which is used to evaluate various statistics about a simulation run of nocsim.
+Among these are [gengrid.py](./scripts/gengrid.py), which will programatically generate grid definitions for a variety of common topographies and routing strategies, as well as [evalstats.py](./scripts/evalstats.py) which is used to evaluate various statistics about a simulation run of nocsim.

+## How to build `nocsim`

 The nocsim source code is located in the [src/](./src/) directory, and may be compiled via `make`.
 Note that `libbsd` is required to compile nocsim.